Cherreads

 No one argued.

 I have seen the great steppes under a full moon, Khan murmured.
 The ancient warlord's voice was stripped of its usual edge.
 I have seen the mountains of the west from passes no living man has crossed.
 I have seen things that empires wrote poems about.
-A heavy pause.
 This is something else.

 Tyson and Don picked their way down the slick incline to the shoreline.
 Don crouched, tested the water with a finger, and drank carefully.
 Tyson found a flat shelf of crystal and dropped his heavy frame onto it with a long, rattling exhale.

 Will and Maddie stopped at the water's edge a few yards away.
-Close enough to the others for safety, but far enough that their voices wouldn't carry.
+They were close enough to the others for safety, but far enough that their voices wouldn't carry over the dark surface.
+A drifting, violet light landed on Maddie's armored forearm.
+She didn't brush it away.
+She just watched it pulse before it floated back into the dark.

 "Their lieutenant," Maddie muttered, looking at her bruised knuckles.
 "He wasn't just better trained.
 He felt... denser.
 When I hit him, it was like hitting a brick wall made of static."